The

 Up to 60%

-Nursing professionals that are experiencing physical and/or emotional burnout daily.
+Nursing professionals who experience physical and/or emotional burnout.

 Nearly 150,000